 It is widely understood that the balance of power among states is shifting.
-But so too is the organizational ecology of global governance-the way in which global rulemaking is structured.
+But so too is the organizational ecology of global governance79 (Abbott, Green and Keohane 2016).
 The two are related, but only in part.
 As noted earlier, power shifts make it more difficult to reach strong agreements in large consensus-based forums because the number and diversity of interests has increased significantly.
-At the same time, informal mechanisms are flourishing, be they private, public, or a combination of the two.
-Factors in addition to power balances play a role in producing this pattern.
-Among them are the proliferation of so-called wicked problems and scale mismatches; the creation at the international level of limited membership club-like arrangements among domestic regulatory agencies and professional bodies as a byproduct of globalization; greater ease in establishing informal mechanisms as well as flexibility in changing them; and lower costs of entry as well as exit.
+At the same time, informal mechanisms are flourishing, be they private, public or a combination of the two.
+Factors other than, or in addition to, power balances play a role in producing this pattern.
+Among them are the proliferation of so-called wicked problems and scale mismatches; the creation at the international level of limited membership club-like arrangements among domestic regulatory agencies and professional bodies as a byproduct of globalization; greater ease in establishing various types of informal mechanisms as well as flexibility in changing them; and lower costs of entry as well as exit.